 A resource group is a logical container into which Azure resources like web apps, databases, and storage accounts are deployed and managed.

-Name your resource group myResourceGroup and click OK.
+Name the resource group myResourceGroup and select OK.

 Create an App Service plan